October 3, 2025

 In Guided Reading, we read books about school including School Day, A Squiggly Story, One Happy Classroom, Brand New Books, Brand New Pencils, and books about Fall.
 We are learning about characters, setting, beginning, middle, and end of stories.
 We are learning about writing opinion pieces in Writing Workshop and learning the correct formation of uppercase letters and the sounds with those letters.
 We will be learning lowercase letters starting next week while still reviewing the uppercase.

 In science we are discussing the seasons and signs of fall as well as the weather.
 We are beginning our first science unit called Trees and Weather.
-On Tuesday we went outside with Miss Haley from CISF who will come in every Tuesday, and observed trees found around the school.
-We used our five senses, except not taste!
+Next Tuesday we will go outside with Miss Haley from CISF who will come in every Tuesday.
+With Miss Haley we will observe trees and leaves found around the school as well as anything in nature!
 We are learning the parts of trees, how they grow, and what happens to trees during the four seasons.

-In math we are learning about positional words: above, below, next, behind, between, under, etc. We played a freeze game using these words and drew a picture in our new math workbooks showing where we are: under the chair, next to the door, between the door and chair, etc. We are excited about our math workbooks.
+In math we are learning about positional words: above, below, next, behind, between, under, etc. We played a freeze game using these words and drew a picture in our new math workbooks showing where we are: under the chair, next to the door, between the door and chair, etc. We also are learning about measurement with words like longer, shorter, fatter, skinnier, etc. Today we went to the Math Arcade which the children loved!
+Ask your child what they did in the “arcade”.

 Literacy Centers this week:

-Writing: practicing and forming our letters I, L and H on paper
+Writing: tracing and writing letters I, L and H on paper

-Word Work: Practicing with our dry erase markers writing letters
+Word Work: Practicing with our dry erase markers writing uppercase letters correctly

 Wishlist: